Skip to main content

 Academic Information

-Departments Emeritus - Anesthesiology
+Departments Primary - Anesthesiology

 Dwayne Westenskow began his anesthesia research career in 1974 with the development of an oxygen replenishment technique for measuring oxygen consumption.
 He made the first continuous measurements of oxygen consumption during anesthesia.
 This technology, enhanced over the next 18 years by fellow researchers and students, became commercially available in Drager's Oxiconsumeter, Utah Medical's MGM/two and Neonatal Metabolic Gas Monitors and in NASA's exercise stress monitor.